Treschow family

-Treschow is a family originating in Denmark and with branches in Norway and Sweden.
+The Treschow family is a noble family originating in Denmark and with branches in Norway and Sweden.
 The family name means "wooden shoe-maker" and the family later counted many merchants in the 17th century and priests in the 18th century.
-A member of the family, Michael Treschow, bought the status of untitled (lower) nobility in Denmark in 1812, although Norway, where he was resident, abolished the concept of nobility only a few years later.
+A member of the family, Michael Treschow, bought the status of untitled (lower) nobility in Denmark in 1812.
+One of his sons settled in Norway, where the concept of nobility only was abolished a few years later.
 Members of this family have been industrialists and landowners, notably in Vestfold.